 A total of 62 providers responded to this section of the survey, which asked providers about future plans to develop SDA dwellings beyond their current pipeline.
-Providers were asked how many dwellings this includes, and the timeframe in which these dwellings will be built.

 Plans to build more SDA dwellings beyond current pipeline

 Of the 62 providers, almost two thirds (62.9%) reported that they were planning to build more SDA dwellings beyond their current pipeline, while 24.2% of providers were unsure.